xiaohang007/SLICES/README.md

 Put this folder's absolute path in "[]" in "rundocker.sh" to setup share folder for the docker container.

 Download SLICES_docker.tar.gz.* from https://doi.org/10.6084/m9.figshare.22707946 with pre-installed SLICES and other relevant packages.

+It is recommemded to run this docker image under Linux.
+Running on docker on windows using WSL2.0 is possible, but the inverse transform could be stuck in an uninterruptible Sleep (D) State due to a weird bug in WSL2.
 ```bash
 cat SLICES_docker.tar.gz.* | tar xzvf -  # Uncompress SLICES_docker.tar.gz.*
 docker load -i SLICES_docker_image.tar.gz #  Install the docker image